mickle-ak/mockobor/subprojects/dependencies-tests/mockito-test/README.md

-Test, that mockobor correct works if only mockito in classpath.
+Test that mockobor correct works if only mockito in classpath.